 5 key elements that make a film understandable to non-native speakers

-The following aspects promote understanding of a
+The following aspects help to understand a film:

 Story, structure and plot

-- Students can relate to the situation presented in the film and its sociocultural context.
+- Students can relate to the situation presented in the film and its socio-cultural context.

-for instance, because they are shot in black and white to contrast with the colour scenes of the present story.
+- Events are presented chronologically.
+When narrative techniques such as flashbacks are used, they are easily identifiable, for example, by being shot in black and white to contrast with the colour scenes of the contemporary story.

 - The number of characters is limited.

-- The characters enunciate clearly.
+- Characters enunciate clearly.

 No distracting elements

-- The sound has a high quality.
+- The sound is of high quality.

-Adapting the exploitation of the film to students' level
+Adapting tasks to students' level

-- The previewing tasks prepare students effectively for the viewing.
+Preview tasks effectively prepare students for viewing.

 Availability of auxiliary materials